 Paediatric Emergency Physician

-Susan is a Paediatric Emergency Physician at The Children’s Hospital at Westmead, one of the busiest paediatric emergency departments in Australia.
+Susan is a Paediatric Emergency Physician at The Children’s Hospital at Westmead (CHW), one of the busiest paediatric emergency departments in Australia.

-Susan is Chair of the International Committee of Advanced Paediatric Life Support (APLS) Australia & New Zealand and has had extensive experience teaching APLS in developing countries.
+Sue is a longstanding member of the organising committee for the annual CHW Weekend for GPs.
+She is also a member of the International Committee of Advanced Paediatric Life Support (APLS) Australia & New Zealand and has had extensive experience teaching APLS in developing countries.
 She has also spent considerable time volunteering, teaching and mentoring junior doctors working in Laos Friends Hospital for Children in Luang Prabang, Laos.